mirfanmcs/Machine-Learning/Supervised Learning/Classification/Logistic Regression/Python/readme.md

 `$ python3 computeAccuracy.py`

 Script will call the computeAccuracy function which will do following:
-* Call optimizeTheta in optimizeTheta.py module to get the optimized value of &theta;
+* Call optimizeTheta in optimizeTheta.py module to get train model and get trained values of &theta;
 * Predict value and compute accuracy

 Expected value: `89.0`